M-Enzinger/X-Ray_Classification/README.md

 # X-Ray_Classification
-We are Ilayda, Jan and Maximilian and our subject is X-Ray Classification.<br> The main.py gives a brief introduction to our topic and motivation.
+We are Ilayda, Jan and Maximilian and our subject is X-Ray Classification.<br> The main.py gives a brief introduction to our topic and motivation.<br> https://share.streamlit.io/m-enzinger/x-ray_classification/main/main.py